 We've answered some frequently asked questions to help trustees navigate this new regulation - but please note that details are subject to change.

-Why Did The UK Introduce A Trust Register?
+Why did the UK introduce a Trust Register?

-As an EU member state, the UK was required to implement the EU’s Fourth Anti-Money Laundering Directive into its own domestic law.
+As an EU member state, the UK was required to implement the EU’s Fourth Anti-Money Laundering Directive (4MLD) into its own domestic law.
 This was accomplished with the publication of the Money-Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations on 22 June 2017.

 The Regulations introduced a legal requirement for trustees of certain trusts to register information about the trusts and related individuals with HMRC.